 These grants are partly funded though the Jean Monnet Center of Excellence from the European Union.
 In accordance with the EU's policies, beneficiaries of the grant should acknowledge the assistance of the EU with the following formulation: "This <publication/article> has been produced with the assistance of the European Union.
 The contents of this work are the sole responsibility of the author and can in no way be taken to reflect the views of the European Union."

 Under requirements of the University of Pittsburgh, all applicants must gain Institutional Review Board clearance or exemption before awards may be given.
 Grantees may apply before gaining IRB clearance but must provide documentation of IRB approval before a grant can be awarded.

-Please contact Allyson Delnore, ESC Associate Director, for further information at firstname.lastname@example.org.
+For information about eligibiity, please contact Allyson Delnore, ESC Associate Director, for further information at firstname.lastname@example.org.